marjanRafi/marjanRafi/README.md

 ![Cover Image](cover.jpg)
 ## 👋 Hi there!
 I'm Marjan Rafi

-🎓 BSc in Electronics and Communication Engineering from KUET
+🎓 BSc in Electronics and Communication Engineering graduate from KUET 🎓 Notredamian forever
+🚀 I'm from Dhaka, Bangladesh.
+Actively searching for a relocation job in Europe.
 🚀 Transitioning into **DevOps & Cloud Engineering**

 I'm a self-driven learner passionate about building scalable, reliable, and cloud-native infrastructure.
-With a strong foundation in systems and full-stack development (Java, JavaScript, React), I'm diving deep into automation, CI/CD, and modern system design — aiming to bridge the gap between software development and operations.
+With a strong foundation in operating systems, version control, and full-stack development (Java, JavaScript, React), I'm diving deep into automation, CI/CD, and modern system design to bridge the gap between software development and operations.
+I'm eager to dedicate my time and energy to being FAANG-ready within the next 10 years.

 ---